gb-6k-house/YsSwift/Documentation/Rabbit.md

-## YSKit/Rabbit
+## YsSwift/Rabbit

 A solution for net image likes SDWebImage or Nuke.
-This SDK include all functions of YSKit
+This SDK include all functions of YsSwift

 ## Requirements